prasannavl/Liara/README.md

 Documentation, and unit tests, and more demos, after finalization of the methods, and a simplified codebase.
 Current code is experimental for the proof-of-concept only.

+Note: Even though, its already has better performance compared to the other frameworks, this current code is not optimized to its best.
+There are plenty of optimizations, for instance, objects pools to reduce GC pressure, that it could benefit from.

 PVL